nwelter1/plaidypus-yelp/README.md

 * Commit your code to a public repository (using github, bitbucket, or whatever service you prefer).
 * Include a README file with instructions on how to run your application.
 * You must use React.js or React Native for rendering the UI.
+(CT note: you can use another framework if you prefer)
 * You may use any javascript framework you are familiar with to create the application â€” Express.js, Sails.js, Meteor.js, React Native, etc.
 * You may use frontend UI libraries to make styling easier.
 * Everything else is up to you.